isbhargav/tmux-fzf-window-switch/README.md

   press a -> press l -> done)
 - If you type a name that doesn't exist, you will be prompted to create it.

-> If this name conflicts with another session name -> add a double/single quotes `'example'`
+> If this name conflicts with another window name -> add a double/single quotes `'example'`

 ## Requirements